nicolasbrugneaux/nicolasbrugneaux.github.io/about/index.md

 # About me

 I am a French developer based in Berlin.
-I'm currently looking for a new gig after having had a fabulous time at [datawallet.io](https://datawallet.io).
+I'm currently lead engineer at [datawallet.io](https://datawallet.io) and lovin' it.

 You can ask me anything on [Twitter](https://twitter.com/nbrugneaux).
 If you wish for a more private way of contacting me, you can reach <br>